 |Analytically narrowbone||2; 2.1||50; 100; 150; 250||0.2-0.5||20-100|

-It is now clear that when choosing a suitable HPLC column many different parameters have to be considered.
+It is now evident that many different parameters must be considered when selectiong a suitable HPLC column.
 There is usually not the one right column, but you often have a variety of options that might be appropriate for the analysis.
 If the column parameters are selected specifically for the analytes and the instrumental equipment is taken into account, it can be assumed that a suitable chromatographic separation is obtained.

-If you are still unsure about the column selection, our product specialists from Altmann Analytik will be happy to advise you.
+If you are still unsure about the column selection, our product specialists from Analytics-Shop will be happy to advise you.
 We will be pleased to provide you with suggestions without any obligation from various manufacturers depending on the separation problem.
-Sometimes there is the possibility to get a free test column, just contact us.
+Sometimes there is the possibility to get a free test column, just contact us!